 - ½ cup whole-wheat bread crumbs

-- 1 cup quinoa, cooked (you can use any type of quinoa)
+- 1 cup cooked quinoa (you can use any type of quinoa)

-- 2-3 tablespoons canola or other vegetable oil
+- 2-3 tablespoons canola or olive oil

 - Drain and rinse the canned beans.